jon-harper/OmniBox/docs/printing.md

 ### General Parts

 These parts form the basis of every control case.
+You will need to print one (1) of each, with the exception of the two (2) 40mm fan cages.

 - Base:
     - [Front][1]